real-itu/REAL_website/README.md

 3. Modify contents in folders
    1. `./content/authors/` for your personal profile.
    2. `./content/project/` and `./content/publication/` for your projects and publications.
+4. Check your changes by running `hugo server`.
+It'll start the site and tell you the address.

 Guide yourself with the available examples!

 ## TODOs:

-[ ] Check the integration with Pure.
+- Check the integration with Pure.
-[ ] Fill in the copytext for each profile.
+- Fill in the copytext for each profile.